henryhawke/taxify/webapp/articles/news/en/2023/12/07/skeet-meets-serverless-postgres-neon.md

 ---
-id: taxify-meets-serverless-postgres-neon
+id: taxfy-meets-serverless-postgres-neon
-title: Taxify and Neon Announce a Technological Partnership to Innovate Serverless Postgres Database Integration
+title: Taxfy and Neon Announce a Technological Partnership to Innovate Serverless Postgres Database Integration
 category: Press Release
-thumbnail: /news/2023/12/07/TaxifyMeetsNeon.jpg
+thumbnail: /news/2023/12/07/TaxfyMeetsNeon.jpg
 ---

 ELSOUL LABO B.V. (headquartered in Amsterdam, Netherlands, CEO: Fumitake Kawasaki) announces its technological partnership with Neon (headquartered in San Francisco, in the U.S., CEO: Nikita Shamgunov), a provider of serverless Postgres databases.

-While relational databases traditionally struggled with auto-scaling, especially compared to NoSQL databases, this partnership allows for on-demand scaling in Taxify, enabling developers to reduce the burden of infrastructure management and focus more on application functionality development.
+While relational databases traditionally struggled with auto-scaling, especially compared to NoSQL databases, this partnership allows for on-demand scaling in Taxfy, enabling developers to reduce the burden of infrastructure management and focus more on application functionality development.

-Additionally, the future integration of Neon's serverless Postgres database into Taxify Cloud is planned.
-Taxify Cloud, currently under development, aims to address the scattered nature of serverless app architectures, offering stronger and more manageable monitoring and logging, among other practical development support tools.
+Additionally, the future integration of Neon's serverless Postgres database into Taxfy Cloud is planned.
+Taxfy Cloud, currently under development, aims to address the scattered nature of serverless app architectures, offering stronger and more manageable monitoring and logging, among other practical development support tools.

 ## Neon - Serverless Postgres Database